Divine illumination

-History
+Catholic Church

 Plato quotes Socrates in The Apology as saying that he had a divine or spiritual sign that began when he was a child.
 It was a voice that turned him away from something he was about to do, although it never encouraged him to do anything.
-Apuleius later suggested the voice was of a friendly demon and that Socrates deserved this help as he was the most perfect of human beings.
+Apuleius later suggested the voice was of a friendly daemon and that Socrates deserved this help as he was the most perfect of human beings.

-The early Christian philosopher Augustine (354–430) also emphasised the role of divine illumination in our thought, saying that "The mind needs to be enlightened by light from outside itself, so that it can participate in truth, because it is not itself the nature of truth.
+The early Christian philosopher Augustine (354–430) also emphasised the role of divine illumination in human thought, saying that "The mind needs to be enlightened by light from outside itself, so that it can participate in truth, because it is not itself the nature of truth.
 You will light my lamp, Lord," and "You hear nothing true from me which you have not first told me."
-According to Augustine, God does not give us certain information, but rather gives us insight into the truth of the information we received for ourselves.
+According to Augustine, God does not give people certain information, but rather gives them insight into the truth of the information they received for themselves.